 9. Encourage UGC

 UGC is short for user-generated content.
-This piggybacks on my last point about using hashtags to promote contests.
+This piggybacks on my our point about using hashtags to promote contests.

 Promotions of this nature encourage users to post photos and videos related to your brand to their personal profiles.